Disclaimer: I own nothing, nothing at all! I disclaim everything and give all its claims to Square.

 "And did you figure out the cause?"

 Here, he paused, his face closing off once again.
 "There, uh… seems to be an issue with the fine print."
 He had the tone of a man picking and choosing his words very carefully, and I zeroed in on his face again.
-Any levity to the taut atmosphere between us promptly died in a hole.
+Any levity to the taut atmosphere between us promptly crawled into a hole and died.

 "And what… pray tell, Shin-Ra, is the issue with the 'fine print'?"